LA County Reports 9,243 COVID-19 Cases, 75 Deaths

 “And where we are headed in this pandemic, unfortunately, where we are and where we are headed is quite alarming,” Ferrer said.

 Officials said that new treatment strategies were helping bring down mortality rates, but the increase in cases was taking a toll as hospitalizations are increasing by about 500 every day.
 Fourteen L.A.
-County hospitals have had to ask for help from the state, and 77% have starting diverting ambulances elsewhere.
+County hospitals have had to ask for help from the state, and 77% started diverting ambulances elsewhere due to overcrowding.

 “Hospitals will have to implement their surge plans over the next four weeks,” Dr. Christina Ghaly, health services director, said.